Frontage road

 A frontage road (also known as an access road, outer road, service road, feeder road, or parallel road) is a local road running parallel to a higher-speed, limited-access road.
-A frontage road is often used to provide access to private driveways, shops, houses, industries or farms.
-Where parallel high-speed roads are provided as part of a major highway, these are also known as local-express lanes.
-Sometimes a similar arrangement is used for city roads; for example, the collector portion of Commonwealth Avenue in Boston, Massachusetts, is known as a carriage road.
+Where parallel high-speed roads are provided as part of a major highway, these are also known as local lanes.
+Sometimes a similar arrangement is used for city roads; for example, the collector portion of Commonwealth Avenue in Boston, U.S., is known as a carriage road.